No Sew Tie Pillow Using a Shirt

 What do you do when you have a bunch of oversized t-shirts?
-Make a no sew tie pillow using them, that's what!
+Make no sew tie pillows using them, that's what!

 This shirt pillowcase doesn't take long to make, especially with all the tips I have to share with you along the way.

 This idea popped into my head after I had ordered a large tank top from a band's online store only to receive a 3XL t-shirt.
 They ended up letting me keep the shirt, so why not experiment with this thrifty idea I had?